skip to content

 When will the divorce order take effect?

-Once the Registrar is satisfied that the other party has been served and the twelve month separation period has passed (and any other requirements, such as counselling for short marriages have been met) the Registrar will grant a divorce order.
-If the parties are present at the hearing, they would thank the Registrar and leave the courtroom.
+Once the Registrar is satisfied that the other party has been served and the 12 month separation period has passed (and any other requirements have been met) the Registrar will grant a divorce order.

 Can the divorce order take effect any faster?

-This waiting period can be shortened in special circumstances.
+The one month waiting period can be shortened in special circumstances [Family Law Act 1975 (Cth) s 55(2)(b)].

 What if we get back together?

-What if the other party gave false evidence and/or forged my signature?
+What if the other party gave false evidence or forged my signature?

 Can I appeal against a divorce order?